glitchedDoku/shadowrun_snes_notes/notes.markdown

 ---

 # Foreword
-This is a guide for everyone wanting to learn how to spreedrun Shadowrun on SNES (or emulators) in the "Any%" category.
+This is a guide for everyone wanting to learn how to speedrun Shadowrun on SNES (or emulators) in the "Any%" category.
 I first stumbled about Shadowrun on the [reddit (r/speedrun) post](https://www.reddit.com/r/speedrun/comments/iwx2ce/shadowrun_snes_any_in_11544/) of Elastoid claiming to found a new route to break the two years old record.
 After that I tried the game and saw that it is fun and a game that I possibly want to speedrun.
-However, the [guides section](https://www.speedrun.com/shadowrun_snes/guides) on [speedrun.com](https://www.speedrun.com) had no explainition of any route.
+However, the [guides section](https://www.speedrun.com/shadowrun_snes/guides) on [speedrun.com](https://www.speedrun.com) had no explanation of any route.

 So this is the first attempt to create the first guide for a Shadowrun route to get other people into running Shadowrun "Any%".
 For the better or worse.
 We will see...